creator synthesis · MMXXVI 6 of 12 months · 19 citations

 Best time to visit Indonesia.

-We watched 60 videos from 34 travel creators covering Indonesia and ranked its months by how many of them actually show up — so the months at the top are the consensus on when to go, not one person's pick.
+The best time to visit Indonesia is May to September — dry-season beaches and island hopping.
+The period creators most often warn against: November to January.
+We watched 60 videos from 33 travel creators covering Indonesia and ranked its months by how many of them actually show up — so the months at the top are the consensus on when to go, not one person's pick.

 PRESS PLAY ↗